antoniocollesei/antoniocollesei.github.io/_pages/about.md

 I received my Master's Degree in Bioengineering from the University of Padova in 2017, including a one-year visiting research period at the Medizinische Universität, Innsbruck, Austria, under the supervision of Zlatko Trajanoski and [Francesca Finotello](https://computationalbiomedicinegroup.github.io/).
 Between my Master's and Ph.D.
 I temporarily switched to industry, working for an italian multinational company ([Inventis](http://www.inventis.it/world)).

-As my Ph.D. period is going to end in 2023, I have been granted a Research scholarship by [Veneto Institute of Oncology](www.ioveneto.it/en) to build and develop a Bioinformatics Group.
+As my Ph.D. period is going to end in 2023, I have been granted a Research contract by [Veneto Institute of Oncology](www.ioveneto.it/en) to build and develop a Bioinformatics Group.
 I would be happy to discuss potential collaborations, as well as visiting periods!

 Outside of academia, I enjoy playing team sports in official tournaments (kind of competitive guy) or even pick-up games in the park.
 I also produce and star in short movies, occasionally winning prizes.
 Check out [Hidden Embers on YouTube](`https://www.youtube.com/user/hiddenembers`).
 Most of it is in italian, but we are *working hard* to make subtitles available.